 To meet your future requirements we adapt bespoke software.
 The aim of off-the-shelf software is to serve a very large user base, so a small number of users requesting changes would go unheard.

-You will never hear this prompt/error message ever again when using a bespoke software package.
+You will never hear this prompt/error message ever again when using a custom software package.